-The results of our testing did not identify any instances of noncompliance.
-See the Independent Auditor's Report on Compliance on page 16.
+The results of our testing identified one (1) instance of noncompliance.
+See the Independent Auditor's Report on Compliance on page 17.

-In performing our testing, we considered whether the information obtained during our testing resulted in (Continued)

-Financial Audit of the Special Purpose Financial Statements for Task Order No. AID-OAA-TO-15-00010 Population and Reproductive Health (PRH) activity under the Global Health Supply ChainProcurement and Supply Management Program either detected or suspected material fraud, waste, or abuse, which would be subject to reporting under Government Auditing Standards.
-Chemonics self-disclosed two instances of alleged fraud that could have a potential impact on the Program and the SPFS.
-Based on further discussions with Chemonics and review of the alleged incidences of fraud, an internal investigation into these allegations was conducted by Chemonics and the results found that there was no monetary or material effect to the Program or the SPFS during the period under review.
+In performing our testing, we considered whether the information obtained during our testing resulted in either detected or suspected material fraud, waste, or abuse, which would be subject to reporting under Government Auditing Standards.
+Chemonics did not disclosed any instances of alleged fraud that could have a potential impact on the Program and the SPFS.
 As such, there are no further communications warranting additional consideration.